-'We selected natural rock crystal bedside table lamps, a material known for its restorative and healing properties, which also works beautifully with light.
-For the pendant light, the circular and nature inspired forms create a calming rhythm and the burnished silver leaf finish works to create a soothing ambiance.’
+'We selected natural rock crystal bedside table lamps, a material known for their restorative and healing properties, which also works beautifully with light.
+For the pendant light, the circular and nature-inspired forms create a calming rhythm and the burnished silver leaf finish works to create a soothing ambiance.’

-We asked Hollie Moreland, creative director at David Hunt Lighting for her thoughts on key bedroom lighting trends:
+Hollie Moreland, creative director at David Hunt Lighting, shares her thoughts on why task lighting is key for this year's bedroom lighting trends:

 'Bedrooms are a space where we want to relax and feel cozy, whilst being comfortable knowing that key areas are lit.
 I love to unwind with a book, so task lighting is very important for me when it comes to my bedroom.

-One of my favorites, and our predicted trend for 2022, is our Neoclassical-traditional Pimlico wall light, which has a swivel arm so you can angle and position the light as you please, making it the perfect bedside lamp for reading, as well as ambience, whether you have it on the side or above your pillow as you read.
+One of my favorites is our Neoclassical-traditional Pimlico wall light, which has a swivel arm so you can angle and position the light as you please, making it the perfect bedside lamp for reading, as well as ambiance, whether you have it on the side or above your pillow as you read.

 'Although I love big table lamps, I think swivel arm wall-mounted lights are particularly useful to have by your bedside, allowing for more space on your bedside table, whilst ensuring the overall look is streamlined and elegant.'

 What kind of lighting is best for bedrooms?

 From an artistic, statement pendant light hung high above a bed, to a more practical wall lamp positioned beside an armchair, as we have explored with our diverse collection of bedroom lighting trends, your bedroom needs a mix of both beautiful and practical lighting.